 Illinois voter registration applications are available online at www.elections. state.il.us.
-Mail-in voter registration applications are available at the College switchboard located on the lower level of E building and may be picked up by students at their convenience.
+Mail-in voter registration applications are available through the Admissions Office located on the lower level of E building, and may be picked up by students at their convenience.
 Voter registration applications must be mailed or delivered 28 days prior to the next election to the County Clerk's Office in the student's county of permanent residence.